pikulet/intellex/README.txt

 == References ==

-Original source for data storage comparsion, but it was overturned by our own investigations. https://www.benfrederickson.com/dont-pickle-your-data/
+Original source for data storage comparison, but it was overturned by our own investigations. https://www.benfrederickson.com/dont-pickle-your-data/

 Parallel Processing of Panda DataFrames